Skip to content

 Here’s a bit deeper explanation:anchor

 Our stomachs are full of the food we eat and digestive acids.
-A little muscle at the top of the stomach holds everything in place.
-However, if that muscle is weak or not working properly, the contents from the stomach are pushed up into the esophagus.
+A little muscle at the top of the stomach (the esophageal sphincter) holds everything in place.
+However, that muscle is still developing for babies.
+So, because that muscle is immature, the contents from the stomach can be pushed up into the esophagus.
 For most babies, there is no reason for concern.
 These babies are sometimes referred to as “Happy Spitters.”

-However, for some babies the acid from the stomach can cause pain in the esophagus.
-These babies need to be seen by a doctor for the appropriate diagnosis and support.
+However, for some babies, the acid from the stomach can cause pain in the esophagus.
+This is called Gastroesophageal reflux disease (GERD).
+Babies with GERD need to be seen by a doctor for the appropriate diagnosis and support.

 • spitting up and vomiting associated with pain